Daehaeng: Attitude toward traditional practices

+Not blaming others

 Daehaeng also taught that we should be careful to interpret events positively and warned about getting caught up in blaming others for the things one experiences.
 Instead, we should understand that we've had a role in creating everything that we experience.
 So if we can handle things wisely, if we can entrust them to our foundation, those will change and move in a more positive direction.

-Modern Versions of Traditional Buddhist Ceremonies
+Modern adaptations of traditional ceremonies and sutras

-In the late 1970s, Daehaeng Kun Sunim began translating the traditional ceremonies used in Korean Buddhist temples.
-These were used at the temples she founded, Hanmaum Seon Centers, beginning in the early 1980s, with the first collection of these ceremonies being widely published in 1987, but it would not be until late 2011 when Korea's largest Buddhist order, the Jogye Order, would begin to introduce modern Korean translations of the traditional Chinese-character (hanmun) ceremonies.

-Daehaeng Kun Sunim had been concerned that laypeople were missing the benefits and help that understanding the ceremonies could provide, so she began translating them from the traditional Sino-Korean characters into modern, phonetic Korean (Hangul).